Foodora Labor Dispute: Works Council Exclusion and Collective Agreement Negotiations

 2024-02-02 15:56:15

 At the food delivery company Foodora (formerly Mjam) in Vienna, the works council and union representatives were denied access to the company yesterday, as the vida union announced today.
-The employee representatives wanted to take part in an online works meeting in the works council office that was announced in a timely manner in order to inform the workforce about the stalled collective agreement negotiations.
+The employee representatives wanted to take part in an online works meeting in the works council office that was announced in a timely manner in order to inform the workforce regarding the stalled collective agreement negotiations.

 At Foodora, employees’ statutory co-determination rights are being trampled on, criticized Markus Petritsch, chairman of the road department in the vida union.